Overview

 ---|---|

-Time synchronized (NTP) | time synchronized regularly for authentication mechanisms and logging |
+Time synchronized (NTP) | System time must be correct for authentication mechanisms and logging. |

-Container host server | Docker, Kubernetes or something that implements Docker Containers |
+Container host server | Docker Enginer or Docker Desktop |

 - If you intend to use this DNS Firewall to protect clients on the same network as the server it must be a linux based server for client addresses to be logged properly.
 See host network mode for more details.